ScandEval/ScandEval/docs/datasets/faroese.md

 # 🇫🇴 Faroese

-This is an overview of all the datasets used in the Faroese part of ScandEval.
+This is an overview of all the datasets used in the Faroese part of EuroEval.
 The datasets are grouped by their task - see the [task overview](/tasks) for more information about what these constitute.